plexoos/offline-hft/hft/README.md

 To do
 =====

-- Move development from StRoot/StiRnD/Hft to offline/hft/StRoot/StiPxl
+- <del>Move development from StRoot/StiRnD/Hft to offline/hft/StRoot/StiPxl</del>
-- Rename StiPixel... classes to StiPxl... to be consistent with the other detector subsystems
+- <del>Rename StiPixel... classes to StiPxl... to be consistent with the other detector subsystems</del>
 - Add instructions for how to run simulation with hft detectors
 - Add location for test simulation and data files
+- <del>Need a patch for StiMaker due to StRoot/StiRnD/Hft -> offline/hft/StRoot/StiPxl change </del>